TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-the-forest-of-beasts.md

 addition to the information that the Silvatans know, Yorhorn met an elf woman from Aymeluma who traded a gold leaf for some magic.
 Yorhorn gave the gold leaf to Briid, who was a child at the time.
-He can't remember what the trader looked like, other than she wore a purple cloak with gold embroidery.
+He can't remember what the trader looked like, other than she was an older woman who wore a purple cloak with gold embroidery.

 **Endi** (NG half-elf woman) is very popular and always has a sympathetic ear.
 She believes it is important to achieve your goals and protect Silvat.
 She